Editor: Edward M. Keating (1962–1965); Warren Hinckle (mid-1960-75)

 Ramparts was often at the edge of political journalism.
 "Inquisition Greek Style," by James Becket exposes the Greek junta for using systematic torture as an anti-communism bulwark, lovingly backed by the US.
 If that's not your speed, David Horowitz follows the arc of Bertrand Russell's later years--Russell was extremely vocal in the anti-war, anti-nuclear movements, right up to his death two months before this issue was released.

-March 1968
+Vol 6 No. 8 March 1968

 Format: Print